 Photographing people with the Sigma 105mm ART and not only at f/1.4

-It’s been a long while since I’ve posted updates on my photographing with the bokehmaster.
-So, in this post I’d like to share a few thoughts on photographing people with the Sigma 105mm ART, in- and outside the studio.
+It’s been a long while since I’ve posted updates on my photography with the bokehmaster.
+So, in this post, I’d like to share a few thoughts on photographing people with the Sigma 105mm ART, in- and outside the studio.

-As I just mentioned, the Sigma 105mm ART can turn a busy background into an interesting bokeh, but, keep in mind that there are, still, a few limitations, including background colors, distance between camera and background, as well as between subject and background.
+As I just mentioned, the Sigma 105mm ART can turn a busy background into an exciting bokeh, but keep in mind that there are still a few limitations, including background colors, the distance between camera and background, and between subject and background.

-The Sigma 105mm f/1.4 creates, I think, a nice separation plane between the subject (in focus) and the background (out of focus).
-Again, it does depend on and can be limited to the space in which we photograph.
+The Sigma 105mm f/1.4 creates, I think, an excellent separation plane between the subject (in focus) and the background (out of focus).
+Again, it depends on and can be limited to the space we photograph.

 Of course, using a tripod or placing the camera on a steady surface can help; that said, that’s not always an option.
-In that case, try taking breaks holding the camera, for example when moving the subject, change poses, etc. I use wrist supports, especially during long photo shoots.
+In that case, try taking breaks holding the camera, for example, when moving the subject, changing poses, etc. I use wrist supports, especially during extended photo shoots.

-While it’s great to be able to blur the background into a nice bokeh when shooting with a Sigma 105mm ART on location, it’s also good to remember that just because you can shoot wide open at f/1.4, it doesn’t mean that that’s the only choice available.
-That’s something to keep in mind especially when photographing a subject who’s moving throughout the shoot (dancing, performing, etc.)
+While it’s excellent to blur the background into a nice bokeh when shooting with a Sigma 105mm ART on location, it’s also good to remember that just because you can shoot wide open at f/1.4, it doesn’t mean that that’s the only choice available.
+That’s something to keep in mind, especially when photographing a subject moving throughout the shoot (dancing, performing, etc.)

-When photographing in studio for assignments, I often end up not shooting wide open with the bokehmaster.
-For an example, check out my photographing NYC actor Adam B. Shapiro for A&U Magazine.
+When photographing in the studio for assignments, I often do not shoot wide open with the bokehmaster.
+For example, check out a few images from my photo shoot with NYC actor Adam B. Shapiro for A&U Magazine.

-Here’s another example from my photographing author, ACT UP activist an public speaker Victoria Noe for the July 2019 A&U Magazine cover story.
+Here’s another example from my photographing author, ACT UP activist, and public speaker Victoria Noe for the July 2019 A&U Magazine cover story.
 We shot mostly in my studio.
-We also stepped outside, on a very windy day, to take a few images.
+On a very windy day, we also stepped outside to take a few images.
 Here’s one of those images, shot at f/2.

 I’ll be able to share more images soon.